-The Health & Welfare Program provides critical legal services to Alameda County residents who are at risk of poor health outcomes due to poverty, unsafe living conditions, homelessness, inadequate health care coverage and other destabilizing social conditions.
+The Health & Welfare Practice provides critical legal services to Alameda County residents who are at risk of poor health outcomes due to poverty, unsafe living conditions, homelessness, inadequate health care coverage and other destabilizing social conditions.
 The program provides legal services to clients through the following three projects:

-- The Public Benefits & Justice Project is a self-help clinic focused on helping low-income Alameda County residents maintain continued access to safety-net public income and health care benefits, including Cal WORKS, Cal Fresh, General Assistance, Medi-Cal, Medicare, In-Home Supportive Services, etc.
+- The Public Benefits & Justice Project is a self-help clinic focused on helping low-income Alameda County residents maintain access to safety-net public income and health care benefits, including CalWORKs, CalFresh, General Assistance, Medi-Cal, Medicare, and In-Home Supportive Services.

 For more information about Health & Welfare services, click here!